Can Hormones Slow Metabolism and Stop You From Losing Weight??

 Leptin is the hormone that tells you you’re full.
 It also plays a role in metabolism and helps your body decide when to burn fat.

-Fat cells release lepton into the blood so it goes to your brain and signals that you’re full.
+Fat cells release leptin into the blood so it goes to your brain and signals that you’re full.

 This process works well until we introduce too much fructose, the sugar found in fruit and processed foods.
 Small amounts of fructose are fine and good for energy.